tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 lang: en
 author: jordantuwiner
 permalink: "/kb/buy-bitcoin-instantly/"
-seotitle: "5 Simple Ways to Buy Bitcoin Instantly"
+seotitle: "Buy Bitcoin Instantly: 7 Ways to Get Bitcoins Now"
 title: "How to Buy Bitcoin Instantly"
 desc: Learn how to buy bitcoin instantly with multiple payment methods in our step-by-step guide.
 We’ll teach you how to get bitcoin fast, usually in a few hours.
 faq: buybitcoininstantly